alexandreelise/alexandreelise/README.md

-### Hello Super Joomlers!!! 👋
+# You found your solution

-Don't let technical problems kill your dreams. entrust your project to a web specialist
+## Don't let technical problems kill your dreams.
+entrust your project to a web specialist

-For you
-- Your web developer
-- Your advisor
-- Your Joomla! specialist

-I help Small Businesses wanting to improve their current Joomla! website add new custom features specific to their domain of expertise.

-Does that ring a bell?
-Yes.
-Let's move on.
+> I make secure extensions for your Small Business
+> which connects your current Joomla! website with third-party web apps.
+> Hence multiplying and improve it's capabilities.

 [Learn more](https://coderparlerpartager.fr)